He did not wear a scarlet coat

 Deem all these conspirators of ultimate treason.

-As the State buries the intellect for piercing wits,
+And as the State buries the intellect for piercing wits,

 The native dog barks, upon foreign command he shits.